torgrimt/m2z/README.md

+# Disclamer

+The code and documentation is written by gemini, to solve a problem and to test out the power of ai :) \

 # MQTT to Zabbix Bridge (Bash Script)

 This script bridges an MQTT broker (like Zigbee2MQTT) and a Zabbix monitoring server.
 It subscribes to MQTT topics, parses JSON sensor data, and forwards metrics to Zabbix using `zabbix_sender`.
 This allows monitoring of MQTT-enabled IoT devices in Zabbix.